jwilcox5/Cache-Lab/README.md

-- This C project simulates a computer cache.
+- This C project simulates a computer cache and keeps track of certain information such as cache hits, cache misses, and number of cache cycles.